 By Jewish reckoning a day begins at sunset.
 So the phrase “first day of the week” used in this verse can refer to the time beginning at sunset on what we would refer to as Saturday night.
 Since it was after dark, there were “many lamps” in the upper room (verse 8).

-Clearly this was an event that occurred between Saturday night and Sunday morning, not at a Sunday communion service.
+Clearly Acts 20:7 describes an event that occurred between Saturday night and Sunday morning, not at a Sunday communion service.

 Is Romans 14 About the Sabbath?